Planning Your Wedding & Some Tips

 Two to Four Months Before:

-- Order Invitations.
-Some companies will address the envelopes.
-If so, get your excel file (or whatever they need) organized.
-If you are addressing envelopes yourself, at least purchase reply card address labels or if you are using postcards for RSVP cards, have the printer (hopefully us) print the return address on the card.
+- Four months before start researching invitation designs and have all your information to be ready to order.
+Finalize your excel file if you choose to have your envelopes addressed for both the invitation and reply envelopes.
+If you are addressing envelopes yourself, purchase reply card address labels.
+If you are using postcards for RSVP cards, have the printer (hopefully us) print the return address on the card.
+That should be no extra charge as postcards include printing on both sides.
 Postcards will take a less expensive stamp than an envelope.
 Square envelopes have a surcharge from USPS, so if costs are a factor, be sure to check before ordering square invitations.
 Invitations should be mailed around six weeks before your wedding for locals, but send out of town guests eight weeks before the wedding.
 You may want to order matching Thank You cards as they need to be send directly after you receive gifts before your wedding.

 - Order cake, cupcakes and any food item you are not getting from your caterer.
 Decide on cutlery for cutting cake.
 Borrow or buy?
 Cake topper or cupcake holder.
 Candy table, dessert table or cakes/pies as centerpieces.
 Desserts as centerpieces have double use.
 Venues who require centerpieces are satisfied, guests have nice desserts, and social interaction takes place as guests move from table to table for different desserts.
 If this is your choice, have D.J. announce that every table is fair game so no one gets territorial about their dessert.